 - Language study*

 - Tutorial (Optional!
 1 credit) – In the semester before internship, students should work closely with faculty sponsors.
 This requirement can be met in one of two ways: (1) a one-credit tutorial with a faculty sponsor focusing on internship goals and projects and background readings on the internship site; (2) one credit’s worth of work on internship goals, projects, and background readings folded into an existing tutorial or course with a faculty sponsor.

 - Internship (12-18 credits) – A six-to-eight month working internship in a foreign culture complemented by 12-18 credits of independent academic projects conducted via e-mail with different Marlboro faculty.

-- SIT Course (3 credits) – WSP students are required to take a graduate course at SIT.
+- SIT Course (3 credits) – WSP students are required to take a graduate course at SIT Graduate Institute.
 This class could be in such areas as sustainable development, peace and conflict studies, and intercultural communication.
 Please note: Students need to plan carefully due to different academic calendars.
-Please consult with Maggie about this.
+Please consult the Guide to SIT Courses page.

 - Senior Seminar (1 credit, pass/fail): An eight-week seminar addressing re-entry issues and the integration of international field experiences into senior Plan work.